 Take a look at this simple email from Uncommon Goods.
-For Father’s Day, they sent a last-minute email to remind subscribers of the occasion, and to provide a service for the procrastinators on their list.
+For Father’s Day, it sent a last-minute email to remind subscribers of the occasion, and to provide a service for the procrastinators on its list.
 The subject read, “The Gift that Will Save Father’s Day.”

 If your store is poorly designed, then you’re losing customers.
 But what exactly does a poorly designed store look like?

 Besides appearing untrustworthy, the store could be suffering from some combination of the following: lacking a clear value proposition, hard-to-read font, or confusing navigation.

 Even when you’ve improved the dimensions above, you could still be making a few design mistakes.
 Are you properly segmenting your products or are you putting too many products on a single page?
 Have you figured out the right balance between text and visuals?
 These are just a few of the many things you should consider.
 If your theme isn’t converting well, consider some of the other great themes available on Shopify.

 13. Engage online store visitors with live chat

 There are other high-impact ways to engage with site visitors and customers outside of email.
 For example, you could use live chat to engage with shoppers on your site.

 Many live chat tools let you target browsers on certain pages, after they’ve been on your site for a certain length of time, or even after they’ve arrived on your site through an email newsletter.
 Live chat also enables you to have direct conversations with your customers so you can answer and address concerns right when they’re planning to buy.

 If you have the ability to expand your product line, then you should evaluate market demand and see if it’s worth the cost.
 You can do that through a variety of approaches: keyword research, geographic validation, social media trends, etc. One more creative way to test out your market?
 Pre-sell items to see how many people place orders.